-Economic Value Added: How much profit do you generate for shareholders?
+Economic Value Added: Do you generate true economic profit?

 Employee Satisfaction: Will your team recommend you as a workplace?

-Payroll Headcount Ratio: How do you utilise your labor force?
+Payroll Headcount Ratio: How do you utilise your labour force?

 This financial KPI refers to your total revenue minus the cost of goods sold (COGS) or service delivered, divided by your total sales revenue.
-This KPI signifies the percent of total sales revenue that you keep after accounting for all direct costs associated with producing your goods and is an important measure of the production efficiency of your company.
-Direct costs include the price of materials and labor but exclude expenses such as distribution and rent.
-Let’s look at an example: If your gross profit margin last year was 40%, you would keep 40 cents out of every dollar earned and put it towards running your company by taking care of administration cost, marketing cost, and rent, among others.Performance Indicators
+It signifies the percentage of total sales revenue that you keep after accounting for all direct costs associated with producing your goods and is an important measure of your company’s production efficiency.
+Direct costs include the price of materials and labour but exclude others, such as distribution and rent.
+Let’s look at an example: If your gross profit margin last year was 40%, you would keep 40 cents out of every dollar earned and put it towards running your company by taking care of administration costs, marketing costs, and rent, among others.Performance Indicators

-The higher the operating income, the more profitable you company is likely to be.
-If this number is declining then you need to quickly identify the reasons and take action.Relevant Showcase Dashboard
+The higher the operating income, the more profitable your company will be.
+If this number is declining, then you need to quickly identify the reasons and take action.Relevant Showcase Dashboard

-One of our next finance KPI examples, the operating expense ratio (OER), shows the operational efficiency of your company by comparing operating expenses (the cost associated with running your core operations) to your total revenue.
-The lower your company's operating expenses are, the more profitable your company will be.
+One of our next finance KPI examples, the operating expense ratio (OER), shows your company’s operational efficiency by comparing operational expenses (the cost associated with running your core operations) to your total revenue.
+The lower your company's operational expenses (OpEx) are, the more profitable your company will be.
 With modern KPI dashboards, you can easily analyse and track your operating costs in detail.
 These breakdowns are also useful when benchmarking your company against other organisations.
 As these numbers vary wildly by industry, when benchmarking please make sure to survey companies in a similar field.
-Investors are often interested in the operating ratio to specifically examine how high your operating costs are in relation to generated revenue.Performance Indicators
+Investors are often interested in the OER to specifically examine how high your operating costs are in relation to generated revenue.Performance Indicators

 Over time, changes in your company’s OER should inform you whether or not your company is scalable.
-Can you increase sales without increasing operating expenses?Relevant Showcase Dashboard
+Can you increase sales without increasing operational costs?Relevant Showcase Dashboard

 Net profit margin measures your profit after subtracting all operating expenses, depreciation, interest and taxes divided by the total revenue (net income x 100 / total revenue).
 The net profit margin is one of the most closely tracked KPIs in finance.
 It measures how well your company does at turning revenue into profits.
 As a percentage of sales, not an absolute number, it is often used to compare different companies and see which of them are most effective at converting sales into a profit.Performance Indicators